 This passage offers a striking illustration of how Romantic-era literature influenced contemporary encounters with the Arctic.
 Such literature, in short, was part of the repertoire of cultural associations on which British explorers drew in their efforts to make sense of a seemingly alien environment.
 Richardson’s admission that the woman seemed more “a creature of the imagination than a reality” is telling in this latter respect.
 His description is jocular, even whimsical, and it reflects his and Back’s shared knowledge of contemporary fiction.
-The playful substitution of “chef d’oeuvre” for “monster” illustrates as much.
-The ostensible light-heartedness of Richardson’s account is, however, belied by the darker import of the implications of such allusions.
-As Craciun comments, this “projection of European fears and desires onto indigenous people is typical” of the “Eurocentric rhetorical violence” that enabled “the actual violence […] such expeditions set into motion” (Craciun 96).
+The playful substitution of chef d’oeuvre for monster illustrates as much.
+The ostensible lightheartedness of Richardson’s account is, however, belied by the darker import of the implications of such allusions.
+As Craciun comments, this “projection of European fears and desires onto indigenous people is typical” of the “Eurocentric rhetorical violence” that enabled “the actual violence . . . such expeditions set into motion” (96).